FordHBennett/stopify/README.md

 ## Bee log

 10/1/2022 3:23 PM - Bee was last seen near the whiteboard on the ceiling.
 It is now missing.
+10/1/2022 3:26 PM - Bee is now on top of the left light near the TV.